deakjahn/isolate_handler/README.md

 Just spawning an isolate provides no benefit over simply using `Isolate.spawn`, so let's move on to a slightly more useful example;
-sending data to isolate and receiving some back.
+sending data to an isolate and receiving some back.

 Let's do a complete project where we start an isolate and send it an integer, have it add one to our count and return the value.
 We will also